-When the couple cannot get enough milk from their eight-cow herd, they partner with another local farmer who owns a herd of 25 Guernseys.
-They also partner with Wil-O-Acres Goat Dairy in nearby Ferndale, beginning with the purchase of two goats in 1999.
-They started making soap from the goat milk and sold it at farmers’ markets.
+The Lukens partner with Wil-O-Acres Goat Dairy in nearby Ferndale, a partnership that began with the purchase of two goats in 1999.
+They started making soap from the goat milk and selling it at farmers’ markets.
 They soon expanded to making goat cheese, bottling goat milk and experimenting with a variety of lotions and soaps.
-Though the couple no longer makes goat cheese commercially, they do bottle the milk, which is available in our stores, and have an extensive line of creams, lotions and soap.
+Although they no longer makes goat cheese commercially, they do bottle the milk, which is available in our markets, and have an extensive line of creams, lotions and soap.

-The Lukens’ operation is considerably smaller than other farms in the area, but their size allows Grace the opportunity to cook lunch for her husband, grown children and employees.
+The Lukens’ operation is considerably smaller than other farms in the area, but their size allows the opportunity to cook lunch for the team.
 The group sits down to a traditional family meal every weekday.
-This is something Grace would not trade for the world.

 The Company We Keep> Village Farms > Gunkel Orchards > Cascade Cuts > Family Tree Farms > Essential Baking Company > Macrina Bakery > Amaltheia Organic Dairy > MiddleField Farm > Snoqualmie Ice Cream > Fresh Breeze

-Organic Dairy > Twin Brook Creamery > Mirracole Morsels > Viking Feast Ice Cream > Anjou Bakery > CB's Nuts > Sterino Farms > Organic Valley > Hempler's > Draper Valley Farms > Shepherd's Grain > Brian McWhorter > Stiebrs Farms > Sakuma Brothers > Ralph's Greenhouse > Bigfork Orchards > DeGoede Brothers > Bruce Gore
+Organic Dairy > Twin Brook Creamery > Mirracole Morsels > Viking Feast Ice Cream > Anjou Bakery > CB's Nuts > Sterino Farms > Organic Valley > Chuckanut Bay Foods > Rogue Creamery > Seattle Bagel Bakery > Mt.
+Townsend Creamery > Hempler's > Draper Valley Farms > Shepherd's Grain > Brian McWhorter > Stiebrs Farms > Ralph's Greenhouse > Bigfork Orchards > DeGoede Brothers > Bruce Gore